kubewarden/docs/docs/testing-policies/03-cluster-operators.md

 }
 ```

-We can change the default behavior and allow some chosen AppArmor to be used:
+You can change the default behavior, allowing some chosen AppArmor to be used:

 ```console
 $ kwctl run \